evacuate/media/README.md

 The name `evacuate` is derived from the word "evacuation," which means "to leave a place of danger to a safer place."
 The name was chosen to reflect the service's mission of providing information to help people evacuate safely.

+Please make sure to use lower case letters for names

 ## Contact

 If you have any questions or need further information, please contact us at [contact@evacuate.jp](mailto:contact@evacuate.jp).